amwojton/rustlike/README.md

 # rustlike
-A simple roguelike game written in Rust.
+A simple roguelike game written in Rust with the [tcod](https://github.com/tomassedovic/tcod-rs) library.

-I'll be following along with [RoguelikeDev Does The Complete Roguelike Tutorial 2020](https://www.reddit.com/r/roguelikedev/comments/grccvt/roguelikedev_does_the_complete_roguelike_tutorial/) (although I started a bit late during week 3).
-Will probably continue messing around with it between weeks/after the tutorial is over.
+I'll be following along with [RoguelikeDev Does The Complete Roguelike Tutorial 2020](https://www.reddit.com/r/roguelikedev/comments/grccvt/roguelikedev_does_the_complete_roguelike_tutorial/) (although I started a bit late during week 3...and then went 6 months before picking it up again...oops...).
+Will maybe continue messing around with it after the tutorial is over.

 I'll be using this as an opportunity to learn a bit more about both game design/development and Rust itself, which are two things I've had an interest in for quite a while now, but never got around to experimenting with.

 The Rust version of the tutorial I'll be using is Tomas Sedovic's, which can be found [here](https://tomassedovic.github.io/roguelike-tutorial/).

+# Running the game

+Install Rust on your system and use the command `cargo run --release` in a terminal inside the project folder.

+#

 The individual Reddit threads for each week are listed below (to be updated with links as time goes on):